Dual moguls isn’t a new event — just new to the Winter Olympics.

 Who’s in and who’s out?

-Several well-known names will be missing from Milan Cortina, though.
-Justine Dufour-Lapointe, the 2014 Olympic gold medalist, left moguls to compete in freeride skiing and now is a two-time world champion in that discipline.
-Her sister and fellow Olympic medalist, Chloe Dufour-Lapointe, also has retired from moguls.
+Several well-known names will be missing from Milan Cortina.
+Justine Dufour-Lapointe, the 2014 Olympic gold medalist, left moguls to compete in freeride skiing and is now a two-time world champion in that discipline.
+Her sister and fellow Olympic medalist, Chloe Dufour-Lapointe, has also retired from moguls.

 Who are some of the new stars?

-- Maia Schwinghammer (CAN): The (soon-to-be) 24-year-old has improved each season on the World Cup circuit.
-Last winter, she won her first moguls event and finished third in the season standings.
+• Maia Schwinghammer (CAN): The 24-year-old has improved each season on the World Cup circuit.
+Last winter, she won her first moguls event and finished 3rd in the season standings.
 Schwinghammer also won a bronze medal in women’s moguls at the 2025 World Championships.

 Aerials